Security & Privacy

-How to Protect PDF Files Online - Password Protection & Privacy Guide | PDFCrush
+How to Protect PDF Files Online - Password, Privacy & Security Guide

 Sending a contract, payslip or NDA as a plain unprotected PDF is the digital equivalent of posting it through someone's letterbox unsealed.
 The document reaches its destination, but anyone who intercepts it along the way - or stumbles across it in a shared inbox, cloud folder, or forwarded thread - can read every word.